ukwa/ukwa-pywb/docs/access_controls.md

 - be allowed to visit `http://httpbin.org/anything/something` (allow)
 - but would receive an 'access blocked' error message when viewing `http://httpbin.org/` (block)
 - would receive a 404 not found error when viewing `http://httpbin.org/anything` (exclude)

+#### Default .aclj files

+A default set of access control files is provided in the [./aclj directory](https://github.com/ukwa/ukwa-pywb/tree/master/acl)

+These are in use with the default [config.yaml](https://github.com/ukwa/ukwa-pywb/blob/master/config.yaml)

 #### Access Types: `allow`, `block`, `exclude`